cellml/libcellml/docs/tutorials/tutorial4/tutorial4_py.rst

 .. container:: dothis

     **4.a** Define some variables to control the total number of steps to take, and the size that those steps should be.
-    In this example it's safe to use a step of 0.001 and an end time of 20.
+    In this example it's safe to use a step of 0.001 and a step count of 2000.

+.. container:: dothis

+    **4.b** Create an array in which to store the rates.
+    Because this will always be the same length as the number of states in the model, you can use the create_states_array function.

+.. container:: dothis

-    **4.b** Create a file for output and open it.
+    **4.c** Create a file for output and open it.
     We'll simply write the solution directly to the file instead of allocating memory for storage.
     Name your columns with VOI and the state variable names and units.